AMPV213/ampv.github.io/README.md

 | confirmation.html | Step 3: Displays the final booking summary and simulated driver details. |
 | script.js | Contains all JavaScript logic for data saving/loading and price calculation. |
 | style.css | Custom CSS for the CargoFlow branding and layout. |

-Deployment via GitHub Pages

-This project is configured for easy deployment via GitHub Pages.

-Push all files to your main branch (main or master).

-Go to your repository settings on GitHub.

-Navigate to "Pages".

-Set "Source" to deploy from the main branch (or master) and select the /(root) folder.

-Save the settings.
-Your site should be live at https://[your-username].github.io/[your-repo-name]/ shortly.